-Residents are understandably worried about the high energy prices and rising bills they will see this winter.
+Residents are understandably worried about the high energy prices and bills.
 If you are worried about the rising cost, we have put together some information to help you in finding financial support, debt advice and practical tips for saving energy in the home.

 Please be aware that many of the payments are issued by central government and not ourselves.
 Further information can be found on the Help for Households website.

 An annual tax-free payment, from the UK Government Department for Work and Pensions (DWP), for households that include someone born on or before 25 September 1957.
 Designed to help you cover your heating costs in winter, you could get up to £600 to help with your bills.
 If you’ve received the payment before, you should get your Winter Fuel Payment automatically.

 If you claim State Pension or another social security benefit (not including Housing Benefit, Council Tax Support, Child Benefit, Universal Credit or a deferred State Pension), you should also be paid automatically.
 If you do not receive these benefits or you live abroad and you’re eligible for the Winter Fuel Payment, you might need to make a claim directly to receive your payment.

 Call the Winter Fuel Payment helpline on 0800 7310160 to get started or visit the Winter Fuel Payment website.

 If you are finding it difficult to pay your energy bills or falling behind with payments, it is important you contact your energy supplier as soon as possible.
 There are rules from regulator Ofgem that mean your supplier must help you.
 This will normally be by agreeing a payment plan that you can afford.